rcakra606-code/TravelOps/README.md

 - CORS errors → set precise origins in `CORS_ORIGIN` (scheme + host + port).
 - Lockout → inspect `users.failed_attempts` and `locked_until`.
 - Health check: `GET /healthz` returns JSON `{ status: 'ok', dialect: 'sqlite'|'postgres', ... }`.

+Login issues:
+- 401 Unauthorized: wrong username/password.
+Default is admin / Admin1234! (unless overridden by env).
+- 423 Locked: account is temporarily locked after 3 failed attempts (non-admin).
+Ask an admin to use the Unlock button on Users, or wait `LOCKOUT_MINUTES`.
+- Forgot admin password (SQLite): stop the server and delete `data/travelops.db` (this resets the DB and re-seeds admin).
+Or, start the app, login as an admin, and call POST `/api/admin/seed` with a new password.
+- Forgot admin password (Postgres): call POST `/api/admin/seed` as an existing admin; if locked out entirely, update the `users` table directly in the DB.

 ## 11) API (partial)
 - POST /api/login  { username, password } → token